Duality theorems for \'etale gerbes on orbifolds: Introduction

 \begin{theorem}[=Theorem \ref{equivalence3_general}] The abelian category of sheaves on $\Y$ is equivalent to the abelian category of $c$-twisted sheaves on $\widehat{\Y}$. \end{theorem}

 In the algebraic context, i.e., when both $\Y$ and $\B$ are Deligne-Mumford stacks, this theorem is also valid for categories of (quasi-)coherent sheaves.
-In this context, this theorem can also be interpreted as saying that the non-commutative algebraic geometry of the gerbe $\Y\to \B$ is equivalent to the non-commutative algebraic geometry of the dual $(\widehat{\Y}, c)$, proving the claim {\bf ($\star$)} in full generality in the context of non-commutative algebraic geometry.
+And Theorem \ref{thm:category} can be interpreted as saying that the non-commutative algebraic geometry of the gerbe $\Y\to \B$ is equivalent to the non-commutative algebraic geometry of the dual $(\widehat{\Y}, c)$, proving the claim {\bf ($\star$)} in full generality in the context of non-commutative algebraic geometry.
 This theorem suggests that in algebraic geometry a suitably defined theory of counting invariants of (semi)stable sheaves on $\Y$ should be equivalent to an analogous theory of counting invariants of (semi)stable $c$-twisted sheaves on $\widehat{\Y}$.
-See \cite{gt} for the progress in this direction.
+See \cite{gt} for results in this direction.